-Project location(s) Bangladesh & Cambodia (with pilots in Zambia and Rwanda) Cooking technology Induction hob (single 2000vv or double 1,000vv hob/ 1500vv with Booster) Carbon standard and methodology Gold Standard Methodology for Metered and Measured Energy Cooking Devices Start of project operations Jan 2022 Number of installed 10,000 in Bangladesh & Cambodia appliances so far 500 in Zambia and 100 in Rwanda Innovative dMRV solution ATEC, working with FairClimateFund & MECS, have developed a pilot scheme providing IoT enabled PAYGo induction cooking hobs with a "earn-as-you-cook" finance model, with 70% of carbon finance being returned to the end user via micropayments.
-Their eCook induction hob is grid-connected with GSM (2G with 4G LTE module available in 2024) enabled energy metering. the length of time the unit is used.
-Data is sent multiple times a day to the proprietary ATEC dMRV data platform.
+Project location(s) Bangladesh & Cambodia (with pilots in Zambia and Rwanda) Cooking technology Induction hob (single 2000W or double 1,000W hob/ 1500W with Booster) Carbon standard and methodology Gold Standard Methodology for Metered and Measured Energy Cooking Devices Start of project operations Jan 2022 Number of installed appliances so far 10,000 in Bangladesh & Cambodia 500 in Zambia and 100 in Rwanda Innovative dMRV solution ATEC, working with FairClimateFund & MECS, have developed a pilot scheme providing IoT enabled PAYGo induction cooking hobs with a "earn-as-you-cook" finance model, with 70% of carbon finance being returned to the end user via micropayments.
+Their eCook induction hob is grid-connected with GSM (2G with 4G LTE module available in 2024) enabled energy metering.
+Energy use data is calculated from the device power setting and the length of time the unit is used.
+Data is sent multiple times a day to the proprietary ATEC dMRV data platform. ady to the prophotal y in 20 dain to data platoin.

 Share of monitored users 100% Challenges met At present ATEC is ready for data integration into SustainCERT dMRV but this is not yet enabled.
-Micro-payments to end users is complex and end users must have some form of mobile money account for this solution.
-This solution is still being developed.
+Micro-payments to end users is cor have some form of mobile money a solution is still being developed.
 Customers do not yet understand the "cook-to-earn" concept fully.
 Need to justify the additional cost of this stove when compared to others on the market.
-Non usage of stoves may lead to connectivity issues to the device.
-Quote "Focus on credibility and accountab ility of devices"
+Non usage of stoves may lead to co device. onnectivity issues to the Quote "Focus on credibility and accountab ility of devices"